Skip to content

 The Different Types of the Chinese Dragon

-Apart from the most popular depiction of the dragon in China, there are different types of the dragon, and some of them have different colours, as mentioned previously.
+Apart from the most famous depiction of the dragon in China, there are different dragon types, some of which have different colours, as mentioned previously.
 These are the different types:

 1. The Azure Dragon

-Often referred to as the Green Dragon, the Blue Dragon, or the Bluegreen Dragon, the Azure Dragon is considered one of the four main beasts in Chinese folklore besides the Black Tortoise, the White Tiger, and the Vermillion Bird.
-Each of these mystical beasts represents the four directions, and the Azure Dragon represents the east.
+Often referred to as the Green Dragon, the Blue Dragon, or the Bluegreen Dragon, the Azure Dragon is considered one of the four main beasts in Chinese folklore, along with the Black Tortoise, the White Tiger, and the Vermillion Bird.
+These mystical beasts represent one of the four directions, and the Azure Dragon represents the east.
 It also represents the spring season and controls the rain and wind.

 2. The Winged Dragon